Is RO DBT Right for You?

 Do you find yourself to be a bit of a perfectionist?
 Do you sometimes struggle with black and white thinking?
 Do you often feel like the “outsider”?
 Do you find it hard to “unplug” from your to-do list?
 Do you find yourself constantly researching the “best option” and optimizing your life?

-What does treatment with RO DBT look like?
+What does RO DBT look like?

 - Receptivity and Openness —